IF YOU ARE HERE MAINLY FOR THE LOW-Z CALCULATOR REFERENCE, CLICK HERE.

 The amplifier’s output voltage can be tested open circuit (no load) or into any load resistance.
 The manufacturer determines the supported load resistances.
 If the resistance gets too low, the amplifier may current limit and its voltage may drop, making it non-linear in response.
 A 5-part video series that describes this in more detail can be found here.

 The CAF requires the use of three signal types for testing the amplifier.
-A burst test reveals the voltage amplitude capabilities of the amplifier without requiring that it source much current.
+A burst test reveals the voltage amplitude capabilities of the amplifier without requiring that it source much current over time.
 A continuous sine test reveals the current production capabilities of the amplifier under load.
 It’s a torture test!
 The pink noise test reveals the performance of the amplifier at approximately 1/8 power, which is typical for slightly clipped or compressed music or speech program material.
 Without all three tests, amplifiers that are quite different can look very similar.

 Distortion Specifications